taosdata/TDengine/documentation/webdocs/markdowndocs/TAOS SQL.md

     ```mysql
     SHOW TABLES [LIKE tb_name_wildcar]
     ```
     It shows all tables in the current DB.

-Note: wildcard character can be used in the table name to filter tables.
-Wildcard character: 1) ’%’ means 0 to any number of characters;  2）’_’ underscore means exactly one character.
+    Note: Wildcard characters can be used in the table name to filter tables.
+    Wildcard characters:
+    1) ’%’ means 0 to any number of characters.
+    2）’_’ underscore means exactly one character.

 - **Print Table Schema**